nkocher/crosspoint-reader/USER_GUIDE.md

 ### Power On / Off

-To turn the device on or off, **press and hold the Power button for approximately half a second**.
+To turn the device on or off, **press and hold the Power button for approximately half a second.**.
-In **[Settings](#35-settings)** you can configure the power button to turn the device off with a short press instead of a long one.
+In **[Settings](#35-settings)** you can adjust the hold duration and turn the device off with a short press instead of a long one.

+If the **Short Power Button Click** setting is set to "Sleep", a short press powers the device off and the hold duration setting is ignored.

 To reboot the device (for example if it's frozen, or after a firmware update), press and release the Reset button, and then quickly press and hold the Power button for a few seconds.